 Sen. Dianne Feinstein says she won't run for reelection in 2024

-California Democrat Sen. Dianne Feinstein says she won't seek reelection in 2024.
+California Democratic Sen. Dianne Feinstein says she won't seek reelection in 2024.

 At 89, she's the oldest sitting member of Congress, serving 30 years in the Senate.